dret/lectures/herman-miller-2018/README.md

 # API Academy at Herman Miller

-Slides for an API Academy bootcamp at Herman Miller in Zeeland, MI.
+Slides for an API Academy workshop at Herman Miller in Holland, MI.

 ## License